ForgeRock/forgeops/README.md

 #
 ```

-The `export` command is used to export configuration from a running instance (e.g., IDM) back to the `docker` folder.
+The `export` command is used to export configuration from a running instance (e.g., IDM) back to the `docker` staging folder.
 Note that not all
 components support export functionality (currently just IDM and amster).

 ```bash